RasmusHelsgaun/UnionFind/README.md

 ## UnionFind
 **Language: Java**
-Each class has a main class to display a test of the code!
+Each class has a main to display a test of the code!